Sanmayce/DIFFTREE/README.md

 [sanmayce@djudjeto3 qb64]$
 ```

-Your snapshot/stamp is the name of the folder being checked, postfixed with ".sha1.txt", if BLAKE3 is missing then automatically sha1sum will be used:
+Your snapshot/stamp is the name of the folder being checked, postfixed with ".sha1.txt", if BLAKE3 is missing then automatically sha1sum will be used.
+The 'STATUS' column will be empty if there are no DUPLETS i.e. duplicative files:
 ```
 [sanmayce@djudjeto3 qb64]$ cat newstuff.sha1.txt
 +--------+------------------------------------------------------------------+-------------------+----------